 They say you have to kiss a few frogs before you find your prince(-ess), and we certainly had to pucker-up for the next hour or so.
-Eventually, we settled on the Abel Cressinda.
-It seemed a bit basic, but would do for 1 night whilst we got our bearings.
+Eventually, we settled on the Abel Cressida.
+It seemed a bit basic, but would do for 1 night while we got our bearings.
 We paid 800 rupees for one of several cabins located in a pleasant garden setting behind the resort.

 You can find out more about this place here.

 For now, we were still taking in our first impressions of what Goa had to offer.

 Arriving from Kerala in the South, the most striking thing about Palolem beach – and all the other beaches we visited – was the calmness of the sea.
 You can actually swim here without being constantly knocked over or swamped by giant waves.
 The sand is white and fine, not black or coarse.